projectara/greybus-spec/source/bridged_phy.rst

     |_|                              (All other values reserved)                          0x00000008..0x80000000
     ===============================  ===================================================  ========================

-Greybus SPI Protocol Bits per word mask Operation
+Greybus SPI Protocol Bits Per Word Mask Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Greybus SPI bits per word mask operation allows the AP to determine the mask